Hadrian Hughes

 It’s worth mentioning up front that a dirty but perfectly functioning solution is to just hard code the ARN of your Lambda resource from us-east-1 into your main stack.
 If that approach solves the issue for your use case, you can safely stop reading here.
 For no particular reason, I wanted a solution that didn’t involve any hard coding of values; there’s something stinky about specifying an ARN for a resource that may or may not be there down the line.

-The solution I found which involved the least overhead was to store
+The solution I found which involved the least overhead was to store the ARNs from us-east-1 in the SSM Parameter Store, where they can then be fetched by a CustomResource

-GitHub reply worked perfectly for me - many thanks to KurtMar!
+in any other region.
+The code snippets in this GitHub reply worked perfectly for me - many thanks to KurtMar!

-export class EdgeStack extends cdk.Stack {
+export class EdgeStack extends cdk: iam.Role

 constructor(scope: cdk.Construct, id: string) {